davkk/masters-thesis/typst/main.typ

 == The initial idea

 A key aspect of the Run 3 upgrade involved shifting to a triggerless readout system, which requires real-time lossy data compression.
 Traditionally, systems have executed certain data processing tasks offline, but the new system integrates them directly into the front end of data acquisition.
-To facilitate this transition, ALICE introduced a centralized system called Calibration and Conditions Data base (CCDB) @ccdb-alice-run3.
+To facilitate this transition, ALICE introduced a centralized system called Calibration and Conditions Database (CCDB) @ccdb-alice-run3.
 As its main design goal, it stores and retrieves the calibration data and ensures real-time propagation of updates to the online cluster while asynchronously synchronizing content with Grid storage for later access.
 Researchers can retrieve the data through a REST API or a ROOT-based @root C++ client, which integrates directly with the O2 and O2Physics frameworks.

 The goal of the new approach for correction builds on the idea of using the CCDB to store and retrieve the correction data efficiently.
 The O2 framework provides a programmatic interface to the service, which makes the process easy to integrate for own needs.
 With this, analysis tasks can access correction factors from a central place, ensuring consistency.